JakeC007/JakeC007.github.io/_posts/2020-08-20-a-guide-to-gre-prep.md

 * [Vince Kotchian](https://vincekotchian.com/)
 * [Magoosh](https://magoosh.com/)

-I'm sure there are more out there, but these are the ones that I am familiar with.
+I'm sure more exist, but these are the ones that I am familiar with.
 Vince [has a page on his website](https://vincekotchian.com/blog/gre/a-gre-tutors-review-of-magoosh-gre-videos) reviewing Magoosh.
 I think he makes valid points, but I would take it with a grain of salt because at the end of the day he is selling his own product.

 I myself used Magoosh based off of a singular recommendation from another student at my school.
 I only saw Vince's page much much later.
 Overall, I think he makes good points.
 That being said, I'd still pay for the service again.
 I was mainly concerned with strengthening my quant score and I found the Magoosh content easy to follow and tailored to GRE-esk questions.
 Moreover, each practice question had an associated video and write up that explained how to solve the question.
 This was huge for me.
 Having a video explanation proverbially hold my hand made it a lot easier for me to understand the content and not get overwhelmed.
 I created over 200 math flash cards for this exam.
-I don't think I would've done that if it weren't for the easy to access and understand explanations.
+I don't think I would've done that if it weren't for the video based explanations.

 That all being said, I didn't use Magoosh at all for the verbal section because I didn't need it.
-So if you need test prep resources for Vocab I cannot say one way or the other.
-Moreover, they weren't GRE questions just GRE like questions and the two aren't the same.
+So if you need test prep resources for the verbal section I don't have any helpful information.
+I do know that the Magoosh verbal questions are simply GRE-eske questions and in the verbal section having an approximation is not as good as the real thing.

 #### Free Test Prep

 You can totally prepare for this test for free.
 All three services listed above have a bunch of great public facing content.
 Moreover, [Vince has a great webpage on how to study for the math section.](https://vincekotchian.com/blog/gre/complete-gre-math-concept-list) Within that section, he has linked every concept to a Kahn Academy video.
 A huge portion of GregMAT's content is on YouTube.
 His [website has a nice organization to the videos](https://www.gregmat.com/learn-about-the-gre).
-Additionally, the **most crucial piece of test prep is is two free GRE exams that are distributed by ETS**.
-Power Prep I and II.
+Additionally, the **most crucial piece of test prep is the two free GRE exams that are distributed by ETS**: Power Prep I and II.